Frequently Asked Questions

 Yes.
 All students take a number of day/field trips to local sites.
 The cost for field trips and class trips are included in the Activity fee as part of paid Tuition and fees.
 Students in grades 6-12 take overnight class trips; these trips typically correlate to their History classes:

-Grades 6-8 attend Škola v přírodě (School in Nature),
+Grades 6-8 attend Škola v přírodě (School in Nature) just outside Prague,

-Grade 10 visits a Concentration camp in Poland,
+Grade 10 visits the Auschwitz Concentration camp in Poland,

-Grade 11 visits Normandy and WWII historical sites in France
+Grade 11 visits the beaches of Normandy and other WWII historical sites in France

 Yes, CISP curriculum offers an academically challenging Advanced Diploma course which can include: